DP 203: Data Engineering on Microsoft Azure

 Now, I guess you have a pretty good idea about HDFS Federation Architecture.
 It is more of a theoretical concept and people do not use it in a practical production system generally.
 There are some implementation issues with HDFS Federation that makes it difficult to deploy.
 Therefore, the HA (High Availability) Architecture is preferred to solve the Single Point of Failure problem.
 I have covered the HDFS HA Architecture in my next blog.

-Now that you have understood Hadoop HDFS Federation Architecture, check out the Hadoop training by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
+Now that you have understood Hadoop HDFS Federation Architecture, check out the Big Data training in chennai by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
 The Edureka Big Data Hadoop Certification Training course helps learners become expert in HDFS, Yarn, MapReduce, Pig, Hive, HBase, Oozie, Flume and Sqoop using real-time use cases on Retail, Social Media, Aviation, Tourism, Finance domain.

 Got a question for us?
 Please mention it in the comments section and we will get back to you.